novifinancial/x25519-dalek-fiat/README.md

 with curve operations provided by [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek).

+# About

+This is a thin fork of the [`x25519-dalek`][x25519-dalek] project, and its main difference is replacing the original [`curve25519-dalek`][curve25519-dalek] dependency with [`curve25519-dalek-fiat`][curve25519-dalek-fiat].
+This allows using a formally verified backend supplied by the [`fiat-crypto`][fiat crypto] project, where primitive curve operations are extracted from Coq proofs of arithmetic correctness.

 This crate provides two levels of API: a bare byte-oriented `x25519` function which matches the function specified in [RFC7748][rfc7748], as well as a higher-level Rust API for static and ephemeral Diffie-Hellman.